georgemarselis-nvi/java-for-sysadmins/README.md

 **EJB**, Enterprise JavaBeans: Java EE's remoting component model.
 It ran over RMI/IIOP, which is CORBA's wire protocol, so an EJB was a Java-only CORBA object with container-managed transactions wrapped around it.
 Same distributed-object idea, same failure modes, dead for the same reasons.
 You will see the acronym in old documentation and nowhere else.

 **JMX**, Java Management Extensions: the JVM's built-in management interface.
 Components register MBeans with readable attributes and callable operations; jconsole, VisualVM or a Prometheus exporter connects over RMI to read thread counts, session counts or trigger a garbage collection.
 Useful in a monitoring stack, dead weight in a lab.

+**AJP**, Apache JServ Protocol: a binary protocol Tomcat speaks on port 8009 so that a web server in front of it (Apache httpd with `mod_jk` or `mod_proxy_ajp`, or nginx with a third-party module) can forward requests to it more cheaply than re-encoding them as HTTP.
+It dates from 1997, when Tomcat could not serve static files or TLS well and Apache httpd did both, so the standard layout was httpd in front for static content and TLS, AJP behind for the servlets.
+Neither reason holds now: Tomcat serves static files and TLS fine, and HTTP/1.1 keep-alive makes the re-encoding cost negligible.
+AJP survives in old configurations and in a 2020 CVE (Ghostcat) that let anyone who could reach 8009 read files out of the WAR.
+Reverse proxy over plain HTTP with `mod_proxy_http` or nginx's `proxy_pass`, and if you inherit a Tomcat with an AJP connector enabled and nothing using it, remove the `Connector` from `server.xml`; since 9.0.31 it binds to localhost only by default, which is the project's own admission.

 **Spring, Spring Boot**: not Java EE.
 A framework that grew as a reaction to Java EE's weight, using plain classes with dependency injection instead of EJBs.
 Spring Boot bundles a servlet container inside the application jar so you do not need Tomcat or Jetty at all.
 When a Spring Boot application is instead built as a plain WAR, it runs on either.